mesosphere-backup/dcos-cassandra-service/README.md

 $ dcos package uninstall --app-id=cassandra
 ```

 Then, use the [framework cleaner script](https://github.com/mesosphere/framework-cleaner) to remove your Cassandra instance from Zookeeper and destroy all data associated with it.
-The arguments the script requires are derived from your framework name:
+The arguments the script requires are derived from your service name:

-- `framework-role` is `<name>-role`.
+- `framework-role` is `<service-name>-role`.
-- `framework-principle` is `<name>-principal`.
+- `framework-principle` is `<service-name>-principal`.
 = `zk_path` is `<name>`.

 # Configuring